Thursday the 13th

 $5/ 7:00 – 11:00am / Leaders: Hannah and Erik Go Birding

-The largest Shirley Heinze Land Trust property harbors a true gem of relict populations of northern plant species, which translates to a haven for many neotropical migrants heading north.
-It’s a great place for migrant and nesting forest birds, including thrushes, warblers, and flycatchers.
-It’s also a great trip for wildflower seekers.
-This tour is led by van and includes a box lunch at the conclusion of the tour.
+This diverse Shirley Heinze Land Trust property harbors a true gem of old growth forest just a few miles from Lake Michigan.
+It is a great place for migrant and nesting forest birds, including thrushes, warblers, and flycatchers.
+It is also a great trip for wildflower seekers, and flowering dogwood.
+Meet: Barker Woods.